 However, Grande hasn't clarified which name — if any — matches up with any of those lyrics.

-6. "Been Through Some Bad Sh*t, I Should Be A Sad B*tch" In "7 Rings"
+6 "Been Through Some Bad Sh*t, I Should Be A Sad B*tch" In "7 Rings"

 the track "7 Rings," Grande couldn't be more on point when she sings she's "been through some bad sh*t, I should be a sad b*tch.
 Who woulda thought it'd turn me to a savage?"
 Grande has come out of all of her obstacles as a much stronger person.
 Unfortunately, there's a lot of "sad sh*t" that she could be referencing.
 This could be about the attack during her 2017 concert in Manchester, her recent breakups, Miller's death, or most likely, just a combination of all those things.
 7 "I Ain't Lookin' For My One True Love Yeah, That Ship Sailed Away" In "Bloodline"

 the song "Bloodline" could be about Miller, but it's not entirely clear if she considered him her "one true love."
 8 "I Know That It Breaks Your Heart When I Cry Again Over Him" In "Ghostin'"

 from the song "Ghostin" seems to reference mourning a lost love while with a new love.
 Perhaps it could be referring to how Grande mourned Miller after his death.
 9 "Oh, I Wish He Were Here Instead No One That Living In Your Head He Just Comes To Visit Me When I'm Dreaming Every Now And Then (And Then)" In "Ghostin'"

 Grande said the song "ghostin" was about "feeling badly for the person you're with bc you love somebody else. feeling badly bc he can tell he can't compare.... and how i should be ghosting him."
 So basically, it sounds like this song is about one of Grande's exes... which could be Miller as well.
 10 "They See Demon, I See Angel, Angel, Angel" In "In My Head"

 Grande referred to Miller by name and described him as "an angel" on her single "Thank U, Next."
 She could be using that word to describe him yet again in

 her song "in my head."
-11. "I Can't Fake Another Smile, I Can't Fake Like I'm Alright, Ooh, Ah (Ooh, Ah) & I Won't Say I'm Feeling Fine After What I Been Through, I Can't Lie" On "Fake Smile"
+11 "I Can't Fake Another Smile, I Can't Fake Like I'm Alright, Ooh, Ah (Ooh, Ah) & I Won't Say I'm Feeling Fine After What I Been Through, I Can't Lie" On "Fake Smile"

 on "fake smile" could be about many rough times that the singer has endured.
 It could be about Miller's death, the Manchester incident, her broken engagement, or a combination of those obstacles among others.